 Networking with other green go-getters 🌿

 Finally, to summarise!
-I could talk all day about the department I have chosen to study with.
+I could talk all day about course I have chosen to study.
 In fact, being a course rep offers me the chance to do so 😛 All I can say is choosing to study at York was simply the best life decision I have made.
 I am so thankful to be part of a community where I have made everlasting memories.
-The department is like my second family.
+Environment is like my second family.
 Want to be part of something like this too?